NeehalSaleh/NFA-DFA-LL-1-parser/README.md

 # NFA-DFA-LL-1-parser

-This project consists of 2 parts.
+This project consists of 2 parts:

 - Part 1 (NFA_and_DFA):
 First, we will build an NFA from a given regular expression, and then we will convert the giving NFA into a DFA.